Titanic: Sinking

 At 11:40 pm (ship's time) on 14 April, lookout Frederick Fleet spotted an iceberg immediately ahead of Titanic and alerted the bridge.
-First Officer William Murdoch ordered the ship to be steered around the iceberg and the engines to be reversed, but it was too late.
+First Officer William Murdoch ordered the ship to be steered around the iceberg and the engines to be stopped, but it was too late.
 The starboard side of Titanic struck the iceberg, creating a series of holes below the waterline.
 (Note: The official enquiry found that damage extended about 300 feet, but both Edward Wilding's testimony and modern ultrasound surveys of the wreck suggest the total area was perhaps a few narrow openings totalling perhaps no more than 12 to 13 sqft.)
 The hull was not punctured, but rather dented such that the steel plates of the hull buckled and separated, allowing water to rush in.
 Five of the sixteen watertight compartments were heavily breached and a sixth was slightly compromised.
 It soon became clear that Titanic would sink, as the ship could not remain afloat with more than four compartments flooded.
 Titanic began sinking bow-first, with water spilling from compartment to compartment over the top of each watertight bulkhead as the ship's angle in the water became steeper.